Boone County, Kentucky

 Discover Rabbit Hash

-This is one of those rare easy day trips that also works as a low-effort weekend, if you stay nearby, plan one good meal, and leave enough time to sit on the porch and let the town be weird.
+This is one of those rare easy day trips that also works as a low-effort weekend, if you stay nearby, choose dinner with care, and leave enough time to sit on the porch and let the town be weird.

 Best trip shape